kynkaat/role-of-imagenet-classes-in-fid/README.md

 [Paper (arXiv)](https://arxiv.org/abs/2203.06026)

-Abstract: *Fréchet Inception Distance (FID) is the primary metric for ranking models in data-driven generative modelling.
-While remarkably successful, the metric is known to disagree with human judgement in many cases.
-We investigate a root cause of these discrepancies, and elucidate the role of ImageNet classes in FID.
-We show that the feature space FID is (typically) computed in is so close to the ImageNet classifications that aligning the histograms of Top-$N$ classifications between sets of generated and real images can reduce FID very substantially --- without actually improving the quality of results.
-Thus we conclude that FID prone to intentional or accidental distortions.
-As this attack has only a minor effect on the generated set of images, we conclude that FID has a large perceptual null space, and is therefore prone to intentional or accidental distortions.
-As a practical example of an accidental distortion, we explain a case where an ImageNet pre-trained FastGAN achieves a FID comparable to StyleGAN2, while being worse in terms of human evaluation.*
+Abstract: *Fréchet Inception Distance (FID) is the primary metric for ranking models in data-driven generative modeling.
+While remarkably successful, the metric is known to sometimes disagree with human judgement.
+We investigate a root cause of these discrepancies, and visualize what FID "looks at" in generated images.
+We show that the feature space that FID is (typically) computed in is so close to the ImageNet classifications that aligning the histograms of Top-$N$ classifications between sets of generated and real images can reduce FID substantially --- without actually improving the quality of results.
+Thus we conclude that FID is prone to intentional or accidental distortions.
+As a practical example of an accidental distortion, we discuss a case where an ImageNet pre-trained FastGAN achieves a FID comparable to StyleGAN2, while being worse in terms of human evaluation.*

 ## Setup and requirements